 - 17.27 At the end of each academic year the Committee reviews the Student's academic, personal and spiritual progress and approves or else declines to approve the Student's year.
 The Committee may also review the Student's progress at any time during the year.
 Any sanction by a court of Session, Presbytery, Synod or General Assembly in terms of para.18.6 counts against the student in this review.
 The Committee informs the Student of its decision within two weeks of the review. - 17.28 If the Committee refuses to approve a Student's year, but keeps him/her on the roll of Students, the Student has the right to repeat courses but at his/her own expense.
 If the Student passes these courses within the time the Ministry Committee sets and satisfies it as to his/her serious intent, discipleship and witness, he/she may apply for approval of the repeated year.
 If the Committee does not approve a Student's year and also removes him/her from the roll of Students, it advises the Student of this and of his/her right to appeal to the General Assembly. - 17.29 The Committee reports to the Executive Commission or the General Assembly annually whether or not it has approved each Student's year of study and circulates this information to every Presbytery through its Ministry Committee. - 17.30 While a final year Student, the Candidate takes part in an annual Ministerial Training Conference. - 17.31 When a Student approaches the end of his/her final year of study, the Ministry Committee arranges for a Presbytery to appoint him/her to a Congregation that agrees to have him/her as a Probationer for the Ministry for one year.
 In doing so, the Committee takes into account the value of being exposed to people of other races, cultures and nations during probation.
-The Committee may agree to subsidize the Probationer's allowance. - 17.32 If a Student fails the final academic year, the Assembly Ministry Committee postpones the probation, until the Student has completed his/her studies successfully. - 17.33 At the beginning of the new year in which the Committee has agreed that the probation should proceed, the Presbytery in which the Probationer is to serve, licenses the Probationer to preach the gospel and appoints him/her as a Probationer in the Congregation.
+The Committee may agree to subsidize the Probationer's allowance. - 17.31A A student may in accordance with paragraph 17.31 be simultaneously appointed as a Probationer in more than one Congregation and the provisions of paragraph 16.24.1 with the necessary changes shall apply to such an appointment. - 17.32 If a Student fails the final academic year, the Assembly Ministry Committee postpones the probation, until the Student has completed his/her studies successfully. - 17.33 At the beginning of the new year in which the Committee has agreed that the probation should proceed, the Presbytery in which the Probationer is to serve, licenses the Probationer to preach the gospel and appoints him/her as a Probationer in the Congregation.
 It uses the Order for the Licensing and Appointment of a Probationer in the Service Book and Ordinal, with the vows approved by the Assembly.
 Thereafter the Probationer is under the care and discipline of the Presbytery.
 The Supervisor or, failing him/her, the Clerk of the Presbytery reports to the Committee any allegation of misconduct that calls into question the Probationer's suitability for the Ministry.
-The Committee then gathers all relevant information and takes the following action: - a) If the alleged misconduct is grounds for discipline as specified in para 18.4, the Ministry Committee refers this to the Presbytery for discipline in terms of Chapter 18, or - b) If the alleged misconduct is not grounds for discipline as specified in para 18.4, the Ministry Committee may take such other action as Chapter 17 provides for.
+The Committee then gathers all relevant information and takes the following action: - a) If the alleged misconduct is grounds for discipline as specified in para 18.4, the Ministry Committee refers this to the Presbytery for